microsoft/pxt-microbit/docs/projects/micro-coin.md

 }

 /**
- * Settings the radio receiver
+ * Settings for the radio receiver
  */
 radio.setGroup(42);
 radio.setTransmitSerialNumber(true);